jollygoodjacob/OpenRES/README.md

 ## General Information

 `OpenRES` enables QGIS users to extract nine required physical and environmental features along river segments (typically 5–10 km) to support Functional Process Zone (FPZ) classification.
-FPZ classification groups parts of a river that share similar physical and hydrological characteristics.
-This helps scientists and managers better understand river behavior, plan restoration efforts, and support ecological assessments.
+Functional Process Zone (FPZ) classification is a method used to divide a river network into segments (or "zones") that share similar physical, hydrological, and geomorphic characteristics.
+Rather than treating a river as a continuum, FPZ classification recognizes that rivers are composed of a diverse set of reaches, each shaped by different landscape and hydrologic processes.
+These zones reflect how the river behaves in a given segment, including how it flows, how it transports sediment, how it interacts with its floodplain, and what types of habitats it supports.

-These nine features are:
+The nine features historically used to define Functional Process Zones are:

   **1. Elevation (ELE)**: Elevation value (often in meters), extracted from the center of each stream segment.